Freedom IOLs

 As light enters your eye, the PanOptix trifocal can focus it, no matter where it comes from.
 The three focal points in the lens give you a full range of vision from near, far, and between.

-If you want visual freedom after cataract surgery, the PanOptix trifocal IOL can give it to you.
-You may need reading glasses for fine print, but besides that, you can look forward to reduced dependence on visual aids after cataract surgery.
+If you want visual freedom after cataract surgery, the PanOptix trifocal IOL may give it to you. you may need glasses for fine tuning vision (especially for fine print) but in general, you can look forward to significantly reduced dependency on visual aids after cataract surgery.

 The Vivity IOL